Kitsuyo/AprixBot-osu-bot/README.md

 ### Why are you making it?
 I don't really know.
 I want to.
 It seems fun, and it can help people.

+### What was the Startup Date?
+Coding started at 4th of July 2020
+Beta started at 6th of July 2020
+Release started at -

 ---
 Project by: [AprixStudios](https://www.aprixstudios.xyz/)